rajgoel/reveal.js-plugins/seminar/README.md

 ## Demo

+**The demo is currently not working.**
-A demo of the plugin is provided at <https://rajgoel.github.io/reveal.js-demos/seminar-demo.html>.
+~~A demo of the plugin is provided at <https://rajgoel.github.io/reveal.js-demos/seminar-demo.html>.
 In the demo anyone can open a seminar room to become a host and share a link with the room name to anyone else.
-Everyone with the link can follow the hosted presentation.
+Everyone with the link can follow the hosted presentation.~~

 ## Requirements